haideralsh/primitive-match/README.md

 In order to understand which message will appear in each different scenario, we need to follow and understand the different conditions in each `if` statement.
-The poor readability of the code makes it very error prone if we would need to add or modify a condition.
+The poor readability of the code makes it very error prone if we have to add or modify a condition.

 `primitive-match` makes value based pattern-matching code easier to read and understand.
 We can turn the above example to this: